 Use only clean ammunition of the proper caliber manufactured to U. S. Industry specifications, in good condition.
-(See Notice and Warnings in other sections of this manual pertaining to Ammunition.)
+(See Notice and Warnings in other sections of this manual pertaining to Ammunition).

 To load the magazine, align each cartridge with the bullet forward (pointing toward the hole in the front of the magazine body) and push downward until the cartridge snaps into place.
-Do not attempt to load more than the designated number of cartridges for which the magazine has been designed. $RUGER^{\circledast}$ MINI-14 $^{\$}$ RANCH and MINI THIRTY $^{\$}$ rifles are sold with 5 round Ruger magazines.
+Do not attempt to load more than the designated number of cartridges for which the magazine has been designed.
+RUGER®MINI THIRTY RIFLES are sold with 5 round Ruger magazines.

-The RUGER® MINI-14® RANCH rifle .223 Remington and 6.8 Rem.
-SPC magazines are not interchangeable nor are they interchangeable with the RUGER® MINI THIRTY® rifle magazines.
+The RUGER® MINI THIRTY magazine is not interchangeable with the Ruger Mini-14 magazines.
 Do not use non-Ruger magazines - they may cause malfunctions.